p7s1digital/psd-phant-commons/README.md

 5. Add a configuration files for [PHP_CodeSniffer](http://pear.php.net/package/PHP_CodeSniffer) based on the one under [config/phpcs.xml](config/phpcs.xml) in the folder `setup/phpcs.xml`

+6. Run the command `ant install` in your project root

-6. Run the command `ant build` in your project root
+7. Run the command `ant build` in your project root